erikjalevik/ts-electron-boilerplate/README.md

 `./node_modules/.bin/tsc`

 That should compile `main.ts` into a `main.js` file, giving us type errors along the way.
 Let's fix the type errors and also add the compilation step as a script to `package.json`.

+## 5. Configure input and output directories

+To keep things tidy, let's modify `tsconfig.json` to look for source files under `src` and to put generated files under `dist`.
+Since TypeScript only compiles the `.ts` files, we need a separate build step to also copy the static assets over.